Piscina: Usage

 The purpose of the piscina or sacrarium is to dispose of water used sacramentally, by returning these particles directly to the earth.
 For this reason, it is connected by a pipe directly to the ground; otherwise presumably, a basin was used.
 At times the piscina has been used for disposal of other items, such as old baptismal water, holy oils, and leftover ashes from Ash Wednesday.

-In the Roman Catholic Church, pouring the consecrated wine, the Blood of Christ, or the Host down a sacrarium is forbidden.
+In the Catholic Church, pouring the consecrated wine, the Blood of Christ, or the Host down a sacrarium is forbidden.
 Extremely rarely, the Eucharistic species spoils or becomes contaminated such that it cannot be consumed.
 The host is then dissolved in water until it disappears, and then the water is poured down into the sacrarium.
 In accordance with what is laid down by the canons, "one who throws away the consecrated species or takes them away or keeps them for a sacrilegious purpose, incurs a latae sententiae excommunication reserved to the Apostolic See; a cleric, moreover, may be punished by another penalty, not excluding dismissal from the clerical state."
 This applies to any action that is knowingly, voluntarily, and gravely disrespectful of the sacred species.
 Anyone, therefore, who acts contrary to these norms, for example casting the sacred species into the sacrarium or in an unworthy place or on the ground, incurs the penalties laid down.
 Certain conditions, laid out in the current Code for Canon Law, must be met in order for the penalties to apply.